 Since it relieves stress, ashwagandha protects women from premature aging due to the toll stress can take on the body.
 It also is known to balance out hormone production, which certainly can benefit women who are going through menopause.
 Additionally, since it impacts the hormones and blood flow through the body, sexual health and fertility tend to improve in women who take ashwagandha.

-On the cognitive side, ashwaganda protects against the neurological degeneration women face as they age and can even improve visual memory processing.
+On the cognitive side, ashwagandha protects against the neurological degeneration women face as they age and can even improve visual memory processing.
 With its role in evening out hormone levels, ashwagandha also acts as a mood stabilizer, which can benefit women who struggle with anxiety, depression, and other mood disorders.

 Also, since it provides an extra boost of energy, women who struggle with chronic fatigue can start to feel rejuvenated.
 This could be especially beneficial to women in their 40’s and 50’s, which is when chronic fatigue symptoms tend to be most prevalent.

-Dong quai, a herb known in Latin as Angelica sinensis, is a root that has had been used for centuries in the East because of its medicinal properties.
+Dong Quai, a herb known in Latin as Angelica Sinensis, is a root that has had been used for centuries in the East because of its medicinal properties.
 It is a great herb for women and is known as the ‘female ginseng’ of eastern medicine.
 It has numerous health benefits for women.

 Symptoms of Menopause

 Dong Quai can relieve the symptoms of menopause.
 A component of dong Quai, ligustilide, has shown to have antispasmodic activity and relax the uterine muscles.